 Today's concrete staining and stamping methods have really opened up concrete to all, making it a must-have on this best flooring list.
 There are endless ways to embellish a concrete floor.
 From radiant heating to inlaid tile, the possibilities are limited only by a designer's imagination.

 With a properly sealed concrete floor, stains are not an issue.
-As to impact resistance, this is concrete after all.
-Need we say more?Continue to 8 of 10 below.
+As for impact resistance, this is concrete after all.

-Leather flooring comes in tiles of varying size, and can be laser-engraved by the right manufacturer for an extra fee.
+Leather flooring comes in tiles of varying sizes and can be laser-engraved by the right manufacturer for an extra fee.
 Leather flooring is one of the few flooring options you'll see where a weathered patina is a desired effect.
-The more traffic, the better,... like an old leather jacket.
+The more traffic, the better, like an old leather jacket.

-Luxury vinyl flooring has two attributes that skyrocket it past the old, dreary vinyl flooring of yore:
+Luxury vinyl flooring has three attributes that skyrocket it past the old, dreary vinyl flooring of yore:

 - Feel: Texturing feels amazingly like the grain of wood or the rough face of stone.

 You've already walked on this stuff countless times.
-Chances are, it was a doctor's or lawyer's office, or a pricey clothing store, or a local restaurant.
-You may have glanced at it, and in response your brain registered it as solid wood flooring.
+Chances are, it was a doctor's or lawyer's office, a pricey clothing store, or a local restaurant.
+You may have glanced at it, and in response, your brain registered it as solid wood flooring.

-For lack of a better name, I call it wood-look ceramic plank flooring.
+For lack of a better name, you might just call it wood-look ceramic plank flooring.